cfoust/cy/pkg/cy/api/docs-input.md

 - `:prompt` (string): The text that will be shown beneath the search window.
 - `:reverse` (boolean): Display from the top of the screen (rather than the bottom.)
 - `:width` (int): Set the width of the match window (if not in full screen mode.)
+- `:height` (int): Set the maximum height of the match window.
+This applies bth in full screen and floating mode.

 # doc: Text